iampranav-ai/Saved-Wifi-Password-In-One-Place/README.md

-You can see all your previously saved password in one with just by running this file in python ...
+You can see all your previously saved password in one place with just by running this file in python ...

 ### Enjoy!!